gispeople/gruntimaps/src/Documentation.md

 # Gruntimaps MapServer RESTful API

-The new RESTful API can be navigated from its initial endpoint of `/api`.
+The RESTful API can be navigated from its initial endpoint of `/api`.
 It aims for compliance with the HATEOAS model.

 In the examples, the server is referred to as `demo.gruntimaps.com`.